bigfix/developer.bigfix.com/site/pages/action-script/guide/substitution.md

 This is accomplished by placing the relevance expression in curly braces.

 For example, this example runs a program without knowing where it is located.
-A relevance expression evaluates the pathname automatically using the ‘regapp’ inspector:
+A relevance expression evaluates the path name automatically using the ‘regapp’ inspector:

 ```actionscript
 run "{pathname of regapp "excel.exe"}"
 ```
-In this example, instead, the action pauses until a program completes running:
+In this example, instead, the action pauses until a program finishes running:

 ```actionscript
 pause while {exists running application "c:\updater.exe"}